Sh4h1dM/unit-converter/README.md

 Retraced my steps back to the first function and changed code to enchance security and error handling.
 The if loops were incomplete and additionally pending debugging.

+Some problems with function "distance_or_length_conversion_module", will seek to fix immediatly.
+Not being called properly / not displaying to console.